saurabh-das7/pm-tpm-playbooks/ai-learning/system_prompt_design_for_llm_evaluation.md

 # System Prompt Design for LLM Evaluation — A PM's Practical Guide

-*Part of my AI Learning Journey | Last updated: April 2026* *v1 — written during the design phase of the Search Ad Copy Evaluator project*
+*Part of my AI Learning Journey | Last updated: May 2026* *v2 — expanded with multi-pass and batch prompting patterns from llm-issue-categorizer*

 ---